tseaver/candide/README.rst

 ``candide`` README
 ==================

-This application demonstrates definiing ``colander`` scheams as through-the-web (TWW) objects, managed in `SubstanceD <http://substanced.net>`_
+This application demonstrates defining ``colander`` scheams as through-the-web (TWW) objects, managed in `SubstanceD <http://substanced.net>`_

-Definiing Schemas
+Defining Schemas
 -----------------

 In the SubstanceD management interface (SDI), visit the ``schemas`` service,